jython/jython.github.io/jython-3-roadmap.md

 1. Rudimentary forms of `sys`, `io`.
 Subsequently, objects to be added as needed.

-1. Implement impolrt mechanism closely following CPython.
+1. Implement import mechanism closely following CPython.

 1. Use custom finders (probably) to import objects from Java.